Stakes Winner 2

-Stakes Winner 2 (Note: Also known as Stakes Winner 2: The Strongest Horse Legend (ステークスウィナー２: 最強馬伝説, Sutēkusu U~inā: 2 Saikyō-ba Densetsu) in Japan.) is a horse racing arcade video game developed by Saurus, with additional support from System Vision, and originally published by SNK on September 24, 1996.
-It is the sequel to the original Stakes Winner, which was released earlier in 1995 on multiple platforms.
+Stakes Winner 2 (Note: Also known as Stakes Winner 2: The Strongest Horse Legend (ステークスウィナー２: 最強馬伝説, Sutēkusu U~inā: 2 Saikyō-ba Densetsu) in Japan.) is a horse racing video game developed by Saurus and published by SNK for the Neo Geo arcade and home platforms.
+It is the sequel to Stakes Winner, which was released earlier in 1995 on multiple platforms.
 In the game, players compete with either AI-controlled opponents or against other human players across multiple races.
-Though it was initially launched for the Neo Geo MVS (arcade), the title was later released to Neo Geo AES (home), in addition of being ported and re-released through download services for various consoles.
+It was re-released through download services for various consoles.
 Like its predecessor, it was received with mixed reception from critics and reviewers since its initial release.
 A third entry, Stakes Winner 3, was rumored to be in development but never released.